NHS

 Diagrammatic mapping

-Mapping is a useful tool to help people understand quickly the layout of a building or floor and where they need to get to.
+Mapping is a useful tool to help people quickly understand the layout of a building or floor and the route to their destination.

 Testing and piloting

 All system elements are tested in-situ with key stakeholders, including patient representation groups.
-The designs are then refined ahead of installation as part of a pilots or full rollout.
+The designs are then refined ahead of installation as a pilot or full rollout.

 No items found.